CARROT PATCH - SHORELINE

 1. We will take cues from your children.
 If and when questions or concerns arise, we will respond in an age-appropriate way.
 We will be honest, clear and answer simply.
 We will not overload with information and will keep you informed about any worries or misconceptions your children may articulate.
 Our message, as always, is that it is safe to talk with a teacher.
 Feel free to ask your child’s teacher for any additional information, such as specific terms we use at school.

 2. We hope to empower your children about their role in staying safe at school.
 (Empowering can help allay fears.)
-We will reinforce what we are sure you are doing at home by encouraging frequent hand-washing, "catching" that cough/ sneeze, not sharing food or—at this time—not sharing toys and materials.
+We will reinforce what we are sure you are doing at home by encouraging frequent hand-washing, "catching" that cough/ sneeze, not sharing food or—at this time—limited sharing of toys and materials.
 There will be visual cues/reminders in all areas of the classroom—and, of course, lots of teacher support.

 3. We will stick to a routine (which can be very reassuring), increase time spent in our spacious outdoor classroom and help to create normalcy wherever and whenever possible.